bruvellu/cephalic-furrow/3-text/furrow.md

 # Main

 Epithelial folding is a fundamental process of animal embryogenesis [@Wang2021-iy].
-Tissues fold through intrinsic (active) cellular mechanisms or extrinsic (passive) tissue-scale forces [@Denk-Lobnig2020-pr].
+Tissues fold through intrinsic cellular mechanisms or extrinsic tissue-scale forces [@Denk-Lobnig2020-pr].
 In pre-patterned invaginations, the position and timing of folding is tightly regulated by genes which instruct active cell shape changes driving morphogenesis [@Collinet2021-qa].
 In fly embryos, the epithelial invaginations that form during gastrulation are pre-patterned and usually fulfill a clear role in development: giving rise to precursors tissues.
 The ventral furrow and the midgut invaginations, for instance, give rise to the mesoderm and to the endoderm of the flies, respectively.